Insights

 Is your password simple because it’s also simple to remember?
 Do you think that if you have a complicated password, you’ll forget it within a matter of minutes?
 Perhaps you should enlist the services of a password manager.
 No, it’s not a job role you should be listing.
 Password managers are programs and apps that are designed to help you not only remember your passwords but also take control of them.

 Some password managers also come with advanced features designed for businesses.
-So, IT managers can distribute and revoke passwords to individuals and whole teams; perfect if your company use a lot of freelancers that only need temporary access to a specific folder or certain files.
+So, IT managers can distribute and revoke passwords to individuals and whole teams; perfect for adding security to small businesses that use a lot of freelancers who only need temporary access to a specific folder or certain files.

 4. Have a security policy